nubenetes/awesome-kubernetes/docs/devops.md

 ## NetOps
 - [datacenterdynamics.com: Why NetOps needs a digital sandbox to benefit from DevOps](https://www.datacenterdynamics.com/en/opinions/why-netops-needs-a-digital-sandbox-to-benefit-from-devops/)

+## GPT 3 Tools
+- [dzone: 3 GPT-3 Tools for Developers, Software and DevOps Engineers, and SREs](https://dzone.com/articles/3-gpt-3-tools-for-developers-software-engineers-de) This article will explore GPT-3 applications in the developer space to discuss how GPT-3 can help DevOps Engineers, SREs, technical customer support, and developers.
+    - [Zebrium](https://www.zebrium.com/) Monitoring detects problems, Zebrium finds root cause Resolve your software incidents 10x faster
+    - [Debuild](https://debuild.co/) Debuild is a tool that lets you generate functional web apps from a simple English description.
+    - [seekwell](https://www.seekwell.io/) SeekWell helps write SQL requests and synchronizes the results to the apps your team operates in.

 ## Data as Code
 - [thenewstack.io: The Coming Era of Data as Code 🌟](https://thenewstack.io/the-coming-era-of-data-as-code/)